Mads Valentin

-Mads Giersing Valentin Pedersen (born 1 September 1996), usually known as Mads Mini or Mads Valentin, is a Danish professional footballer who plays as a left-back or left wing-back for Bundesliga club FC Augsburg.
+Mads Giersing Valentin Pedersen (born 1 September 1996), usually known as Mads Mini or Mads Valentin, is a Danish professional footballer who plays as a left-back or left wing-back for club Hertha BSC.

 Club career

 FC Nordsjælland

 Valentin was promoted to the first team squad in the summer of 2015, at the age of 19 and got his contract extended.

 On 27 September 2015, Valentin got his Superliga debut in a game against AGF, who FCN won 2–0, where he came on the pitch in the 93rd minute, replacing Oliver Thychosen.
 During the 2016–17 season, Valentin became a key player for FCN and the U21 national team.

 Valentin's contract got extended in the summer of 2017, and besides that, he also revealed that he dreamed of a foreign adventure.
 In September 2017, Valentin suffered from a horrible ligament injury in his knee, that would keep him out for at least eight weeks.

 In November 2018, Mads changed his shirt name from his nickname "Mini" to his middle name "Valentin" to honor his family.